adobe/reactor-releaser/README.md

-# Experience Platform Tags Extension Releaser Tool
+# Adobe Experience Platform Tags Extension Releaser Tool

 [![Build Status](https://travis-ci.com/adobe/reactor-releaser.svg?branch=master)](https://travis-ci.com/adobe/reactor-releaser)
 [![npm (scoped)](https://img.shields.io/npm/v/@adobe/reactor-releaser.svg?style=flat)](https://www.npmjs.com/package/@adobe/reactor-releaser)

-Experience Platform Tags, by Adobe, is a next-generation tag management solution enabling simplified deployment of marketing technologies.
-For more information regarding Experience Platform Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).
+Adobe Experience Platform Tags is a next-generation tag management solution enabling simplified deployment of marketing technologies.
+For more information regarding Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).

-The releaser tool allows extension developers to easily change the availability of their Experience Platform Tags extension.
+The releaser tool allows extension developers to easily change the availability of their Tags extension.
 It can be used to change the availability from `development` to `private`.

-For more information about developing an extension for Experience Platform Tags, please visit our [extension development guide](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/overview.html?lang=en).
+For more information about developing an extension for Tags, please visit our [extension development guide](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/overview.html).

 ## Usage

 Before running the releaser tool, you must first have [Node.js](https://nodejs.org/en/) installed on your computer.

-You will need to be authorized to release extensions in Experience Platform Tags.
+You will need to be authorized to release extensions in Tags.
 This is done by first creating an integration through Adobe I/O. Please see the [Access Tokens documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html) for detailed steps on creating an integration and procuring extension management rights.

 Once you've been granted extension management rights, you can use the releaser tool in either a question-answer format or by passing information through command line arguments.